Homotopy Comomentum Maps in Multisymplectic Geometry: Graded algebras and coalgebras

 but it is implicit in the definition of $\otimes$ to pass to the total space.
 Similarly, we do not regard $T(V)$ as the bigraded vector space

 in other terms, the $n$-th component of the Tensor algebra reads a follows

 \end{remark} \begin{proposition} The tensor algebra of a graded vector space $V$ satisfies the following properties: \begin{enumerate} \item $T(V)$ is an associative unital graded algebra, $\overline{T}(V)$ is an associative non-unital sub algebra of $T(V)$; \item $T(V)$ is augmented by $\epsilon (v_1,\dots,v_n)=0$ for any $ n\geq 1$ and $\epsilon(1)=1$, therefore $T(V)=\mathbb{R}\oplus \overline{T}(V)$. \item $T(V)$ is free in the category of unital associative algebra and $\overline{T(V)}$ is free in the category of non-unital associative algebra.
-That means that holds the following universal property: \begin{itemize} \item for any given graded unital associative algebra $A$, for each linear degree preserving map $f:V\to A$, there exists a unique homomorphism of unital graded algebras $\varphi: T(V)\to A$ that agrees on $V$ to $f$, \ie the following diagram commutes
+That means that holds the following universal property: \begin{itemize} \item for any given graded unital associative algebra $A$, for each linear degree preserving map $f:V\to A$, there exists a unique homomorphism of unital graded algebras $\varphi: T(V)\to A$ that agrees on $V$ to $f$.
+I.e.\ the following diagram commutes

-\end{itemize} \end{enumerate} \end{proposition} Similar constructions can be repeated on the subspaces of symmetric and skew-symmetric tensors.
+where the vertical arrow denotes the standard projection. \end{itemize} \end{enumerate} \end{proposition} Similar constructions can be repeated on the subspaces of symmetric and skew-symmetric tensors.
 We present them side by side to emphasize the parallelism of the construction.
 However, unlike section \ref{sec:abstractAlgebras}, the two columns are not implying a duality in the categorical side. \sidebyside{ \begin{definition}[Symmetric tensor algebra] Given a graded vector space $V\in \GVect$, we call \emph{symmetric tensor algebra of $V$} the graded algebra $(S(V),\odot)$ where

 conventionally it is assumed that $V^{\odot 0} = \mathbb{R}$, and $\odot$ is the symmetrization of $\otimes$